MORYX-Industry/application-developer-training/chapter-2-drivers.md

 }
 ```

-The method `OnOuputSet` gets called when outputs where changed.
+The method `OnOuputSet` gets called when outputs are changed.
 In this example only the output `ProcessStart` gets set, which would activate the production.

 ```cs
 protected override void OnOutputSet(object sender, string key)